 Stretching Out Your Pizza Dough

-You’ve probably witnessed it yourself: an expert pizza maker tossing a disc of yummy and elastic dough into the air and stretching it out nimbly until it is circular and ready to be topped with yummy ingredients.
+You’ve probably witnessed it yourself: an expert pizza chef tossing a disc of yummy and elastic dough into the air and stretching it out nimbly until it is circular and ready to be topped with tasty ingredients.

-While you don’t need to toss the pizza dough flamboyantly into the air, it still needs to be stretched out so that it can be topped and cooked.
-This is where a lot of people at home have a problem.
+While you don’t need to toss the pizza dough flamboyantly into the air, it still needs to be stretched out so it can be topped and cooked.
+This is where a lot of people at home get stuck.

-Sometimes the dough stretches, only to snap back to its smaller size.
-Other times, the dough simply tears.
+Sometimes, the dough stretches, only to snap back to its smaller size.
+Other times, the dough simply tears and rips apart.

-So, how can you make your pizza dough stretch properly at home and make yummy pizza for everyone?
+So, how can you stretch your dough properly at home to make delicious pizza for everyone?
 Here are some tips on making the most of that pizza dough stretch:

-The reason why pizza dough is stretchy and elastic is because it contains a protein called gluten.
-If you find that your pizza dough seems too elastic and it’s snapping back and shrinking even when you stretch it out, it might be because the dough is too cool.
+If your pizza dough seems too elastic and snaps back and shrinks even when you stretch it out, it might be because the dough is too cool.

-If you have a pre-made batch of pizza dough that you are pulling from your freezer, see my tips on the best ways to defrost it.
+If you have a pre-made batch of pizza dough you’re pulling from your freezer, see my tips on the best ways to defrost it.

 Once you have your warm pizza dough ready to go, it’s time to start stretching it out.